 The fourth and final article used in the curation of this theme is the TEDx video, High-Intensity Physical Exercise Will Boost Your Health.
 Because this is a video, it does have a multimodal aspect, but the visual side would really not mean much without the audial part, so it can be argued that this is simply an audial mode as well.
 The media of the video is digital, the same as the rest of the compositions have been.
 The audience dives just deeper than the rest, as it reaches out to those with internet access on devices that can play sound and video, and the video itself is of a talk in front of a crowd, most likely a group of professionals trying to learn about benefits of physical exercise or just general citizens trying to learn about the same.
 The video gave a lot of good points and threw in some factual evidence.
 One statement that stood out explained, "physical inactivity kills five million people globally each year and that is as much as smoking."
-The style and design of the video isn't really existent when just speaking about the internet version because it's just a video on Youtube, but the event itself that the video shows has some great purpose.
+The style and design of the Youtube page for this video isn't really intriguing as its just a short, sloppy description and the video title, but the style and design of event itself that is shown in the video really captures the audience and has some great purpose.
 The use of a speaker can be very influential because of the ways someone can portray an idea with their words, tone, and body language.
 The speaker, Oivind Rognmo, talks with great confidence and calmness, showing some serious credibility and knowledge of the subject.
 The purpose of this style and design gives more appeal to logic and ethics, as the combination of factual evidence along with a knowledgeable, certain speaker so often does.
 The reoccurring informative genre appears in this TEDx video as well.
 This composition is also quite strong in its ability to conform and back up the curation of the theme of beneficial results of physical activity and exercise.
-The only reason this one isn't the strongest in its conformity to the conventions of the theme is its lack of information accessibility.
-The blog, with its text-based mode, allows the reader to easily find statements, graphs, and data to read and go back to consistently, while the TEDx video leaves the reader with a bit more difficult time finding information because one would have to watch and listen to the video all the way through once again to find specific information.
+Oivind Rognmo makes some great points in explaining to the audience that a lack of activity and exercise can legitimately kill or leave bodies in terrible states.
+Rognmo also goes over a collection of data between inactive bus drivers versus active conductors, which found that there was twice as many occurrences of heart problems in the inactive bus drivers compared to the conductors.
+He continually comes out to the audience with facts and observational ideas of exercise and describes the advantages that they have to keep our body in working, healthy condition, both physically and mentally.
+This composition may differ from the theme in that he talks about how physical activity can help prevent problems, while this theme is based on the benefits, but altogether it still conforms to the main idea.